dvrevb/robin/README.md

 **Task:** Find the current pricing for the top 3 cloud providers for a single GPU instance.

-**Criteria:** Must include AWS, GCP, and Azure.
+**Success Criteria:** Must include AWS, GCP, and Azure.
 Each entry should have instance name, GPU type, and hourly price in USD.

 **Robin's process:**
-1. Agent scrapes AWS, GCP, and Azure pricing pages
+1. Agent browses AWS, GCP, and Azure pricing pages
 2. Evaluator checks: are all 3 providers present?
 Is pricing included?
-3. First attempt missing Azure → agent retries
+3. First attempt missing Azure → agent retries with feedback
 4. Second attempt passes → result delivered ✅

 ---